carlalbc/URPP_tutorials/Linux_command_line_II/PartII_Aliases_installation_and_parallel.md

 - **Change the comma-separated file to a tab-separated file** by using the new aliases (**hint**: use subcomma)
 - **Evaluate the first 10 lines**.
 Remember you can use pipes (**hint:** use h)
 ---
-.
-.
-.

 :traffic_light:
-- Solution (try first on your own):
+- Solution (first try on your own):

 ```sh
 #We use the new alias arbitrarily called "subcomma"